 It also comes with a couple of HDMI ports, a DisplayPort, and two USB 3.2 ports.
 The stand lets you tilt, swivel, and rotate the monitor and adjust its height.
 Something to keep in mind is that if you’re okay without a USB-C port, you can get a variant of this monitor that helps you save another hundred dollars.
 That said, the featured model is one of the cheapest monitors to offer both 4K and USB-C docking.

 Samsung sure knows how to make TVs, and though they aren’t as popular in the monitor world this is one hell of a viewer.
-It features a 3840 x 2160 resolution, of course, but the fun doesn’t end there.
-This monitor is significantly larger at 32 inches.
-You can use features like picture-in-picture, allowing you to display content from multiple sources at once.
-The panel has a 60Hz refresh rate and features AMD Freesync for improved graphics with compatible video cards.
+It features a 3,840 x 2,160 resolution, of course, but the fun doesn’t end there.
+The 32-inch panel has a 60Hz refresh rate and a 1ms response time.
+You can use features like split-screen, allowing you to display content from multiple sources at once.
+This monitor also features AMD FreeSync for improved graphics with compatible video cards.
+And let’s not forget this 4K monitor also looks stunning.